catherine-n/climateplus2025/README.md

 **Test result**

-The evaluation was conducted in three districts of Cape Town, with each district covering an area of 1 square kilometer.
-A ground truth dataset consisting of 337 manually labeled solar panels was used for validation.

 The evaluation was conduced in three districts of Cape Town (1 km² per district, ground truth: 337 solar panels). <br>
 In terms of solar panel area capture accuracy :
 * The YOLO + U-Net : 71.2% accuracy.